 EPIC U.S. Forest Service (USFS)

-Individual placement opportunities are perhaps the most effective tool currently available to those seeking direct experience within our public lands management agencies.
+Individual placement (internship) opportunities are perhaps the most effective tool currently available to those seeking direct experience within our public lands management agencies.
 The EPIC USFS Division works with the US Forest Service (and some non-federal partners) to place individuals in a variety of positions and Ranger Districts, encouraging professional development and experiential learning for individuals interested in a career in public lands.
 Positions with the EPIC USFS Division are available year round, with an emphasis on the summer season, and typically last between 3-12 months.
 A majority of these opportunities are in the Western United States.

 The US Forest Service (USFS) and ACE EPIC are looking to engage the next generation of land managers and conservation professionals.
 Through these placements, individuals will gain insight and awareness of management practices of our federal public lands.